 Once you have settled on an inspector, you should call and speak to the staff.

-We have previously released a blog about the 5 questions you should ask your building and pest inspector.
+Read our previous blog for the 5 most important questions to ask your building and pest inspector.

-By getting in early and asking these questions before booking, you can be better informed about the inspection process.
+By getting in early and asking these questions before booking, you will be better informed about the inspection process.

 3) De-clutter your home